desenfirman/sipaku-machine-learning-etl/README.md

 ## Machine Learning Train-n-Deploy

-After the DataPipeline phase is completed, then we perform some Machine Learning train n deploy task using AWS SageMaker.
+After the DataPipeline phase is completed, then we perform some Machine Learning train-n-deploy task using AWS SageMaker.
 Briefly, AWS SageMaker is a service that provide a machine learning task like training and deploy model.

 The training task can be achieved from AWS SageMaker Web Console.
 But we dont want to run training process manually by opening web console after ETL process is complete.
 Instead, we try to utilize some resource power from last ETL process to run a training task automatically.
 We run aws-cli inside those machine seamlessly to perform a training [plus] model deployment after ETL task is complete.